RoseLuu/roseluu-ORM-e-commerce/README.md

   <br />

- Run terminal, navigate to `db` folder and run mysql to install the database
+  Navigate to `db` folder and run mysql to install the database
   ```
   mysql -u root -p
   ```